bezsahara/minikotlin/readme.md

 ## How to use it?

 1. You can either clone the whole project.
 And build it locally.
-2. Or you can just download far jars I compiled.
+2. Or you can just download fat jars I compiled.
 They are located in releases

-I will soon post it on maven local as well, so it would be easier.
+I will soon post it on maven central as well, so it would be easier.

 ### Limitations